kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - When the feature is enabled, Jobs that identify as gang scheduling cannot have `spec.parallelism` changed.
 That effectively disables [Elastic Indexed Jobs](https://kubernetes.io/docs/concepts/workloads/controllers/job/#elastic-indexed-jobs) for those Jobs.
 This is accepted for alpha with clear documentation and a committed path to beta to not break Elastic Indexed Jobs.

+- Suspended Jobs and resource release rely only on GC, which does not address releasing resources (DRA) while a Job is suspended.
+This behavior is acceptable for alpha.
+Future work may require the controller to delete `PodGroup`/`Workload` on suspend and recreate on resume.

 ## Design Details

 ### Job Controller Changes